mdx-workshop/mdx-submissions21/paper.md

 Although training one separation model for each source can benefit from source-specific preprocessing and model configurations, these models lack the knowledge that they are separating using the same mixture.
 We thought an additional network that *could* exploit this knowledge (which we call the Mixer) could further enhance the *independently* estimated sources.
 For example, estimated 'vocals' often have drum snare noises left.
 The Mixer can learn to remove sounds from 'vocals' that are also present in the estimated 'drums' or vice versa.

 We only tried very shallow models (such as a single convolution layer) for the Mixer during the MDX Challenge due to the time limit.
-We look forward to trying more complex models in the future since even a single $1 \times 1$ convolution layer was enough to make some improvement on total SDR (Section "Performance on the MUSDB Benchmark").
+We look forward to trying more complex models in the future since even a single $1 \times 1$ convolution layer was enough to make some improvement on total SDR (Section "Performance on the MUSDB18 Benchmark").

 # Experimental Results

-This section describes the model configurations, STFT parameters, training procedure, and evaluation results on the MUSDB benchmark.
+This section describes the model configurations, STFT parameters, training procedure, and evaluation results on the MUSDB18 benchmark.
 For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.

 ## Configurations and Training